SAP/jenkins-library/documentation/docs/infrastructure/overview.md

 ### Setting up a Jenkins master

-For the following steps you will need a server are an other machine which has Docker installed and configured.
+For the following steps you will need a server are another machine which has Docker installed and configured.

-To get started, initialize Cx Server by using this `docker run` command:
+To get started, initialize the Cx Server by using this `docker run` command:

 ```sh
 docker run -it --rm -u $(id -u):$(id -g) -v "${PWD}":/cx-server/mount/ ppiper/cx-server-companion:latest init-cx-server